chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/how-chainguard-issues/index.md

 </tr>
 <tr>
 <td>Affected</td>
-<td>A vulnerability finding has been determined to be present and effect the package.</td>
+<td>A vulnerability finding has been determined to be present and affect the package.</td>
 <td>true-positive-determination</td>
 </tr>
 <tr>